Sesame Seeds

 The NHS states that the most common type of allergy to seeds is a sesame allergy.
 Other seeds known to cause an allergy are mustard seed, sunflower seed, and poppy seed.

-14 Major Food Allergens List
+14 Main Food Allergens List

 Food businesses must ensure that allergen information is stated clearly on the website, menus, via phone calls, and labelled properly on packed and non-prepacked food.
 Here is the 14 food allergens list: